-Projects in oil and gas are approved and monitored by the Ministry of Petroleum; projects in the mining sector are approved and monitored by Ministry of Geology and Mining or by the holder of the executive power (depending on the value of the project at issue), and projects in the financial sector are approved and monitored by the Ministry of Finance.
+Projects in oil and gas are approved and monitored by the Ministry of Petroleum; projects in the mining sector are approved and monitored by Ministry of Geology and Mining or by the President (depending on the value of the project at issue), and projects in the financial sector are approved and monitored by the Ministry of Finance.
 There were recent amendments to the oil and gas sector; implementation is still ongoing and may impact the advice contained herein.